lechium/TVControlCenter/README.md

 The private framework that contains all the classes we will be inheriting from to create a bundle for control center.

+I took the header dump from the basic 'Sleep Module' to determine how these bundles work, it is a perfect template to create our own simple bundle off of.

+Header file

 ```Objective-C

 #import <TVSystemMenuUI/TVSMActionModule.h>